-When For is executed, the variable value is compared to the end value.
-If variable does not exceed end, the loop is executed; otherwise, control jumps to the command following EndFor.
+At each iteration of the For loop, the variable value is compared to the end value.
+If variable does not exceed end, the commands within the For...EndFor loop are executed and the loop repeats; otherwise, control jumps to the command following EndFor.